web333wiki/web3-wiki/cards/Chainlink.md

 ## Overview

-Chainlink is a decentralized oracle network that enables [[Smart Contract]]s to securely connect to real-world data and off-chain computation.
-It provides a reliable and tamper-proof bridge between blockchain-based [[Smart Contract]]s and external data sources, [[API]]s, payment systems, and other off-chain resources.
+Chainlink is a decentralized oracle network that enables [[Smart contract]]s to securely connect to real-world data and off-chain computation.
+It provides a reliable and tamper-proof bridge between blockchain-based [[Smart contract]]s and external data sources, [[API]]s, payment systems, and other off-chain resources.

-- **Problem Solved:** Addresses the "[[Oracle#The Oracle Problem|oracle problem]]" by providing a decentralized and secure way for [[Smart Contract]]s to access off-chain information, which is essential for most real-world use cases.
+- **Problem Solved:** Addresses the "[[Oracle#The Oracle Problem|oracle problem]]" by providing a decentralized and secure way for [[Smart contract]]s to access off-chain information, which is essential for most real-world use cases.
 - **Value Proposition:** Offers a comprehensive suite of oracle services, including decentralized data feeds (e.g., Price Feeds), verifiable randomness (VRF), smart contract automation (Keepers/Automation), proof of reserve, and cross-chain communication (CCIP).
 - **Official Website:** [https://chain.link/](https://chain.link/)
-- **Status:** Live and widely integrated across numerous leading blockchains and [[Decentralized Finance (DeFi)]] protocols.
+- **Status:** Live and widely integrated across numerous leading blockchains and [[Decentralized finance]] protocols.

 ## Key Features & Services